vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ## HTML generation

-In the Tableau portal we look up the dashboard or visualisation we want to use later.
-The important part is the URL.
+In the Tableau portal, we find the dashboard or visualization we want to use in Peakboard.
+We copy the URL.

 ![image](/assets/2024-02-05/050.png)

-Let's now have a look at the HTML we need to generate.
-In the following code you can see three variable parts: the server, the URL to the Tableau Dashboard and the Token.
+Now, let's have a look at the HTML we need to generate.
+In the following code, there are three important parameters: the server, the URL to the Tableau dashboard, and the token.

 {% highlight html %}
 <script type="module" src="https://MyServer/javascripts/api/tableau.embedding.3.latest.min.js">